Designing Resilient Linear Driftless Systems: Minimal size of resilient matrices

 Proceeding to the separation of $\big(C_j C_j^\top\big)^{i_j}$ into a scalar part with the power $i_j -1$ and a matrix part like we did for $p = 2$ is still possible but brings numerous cross-terms that did not appear for $p = 2$.
 Because of the complexity of the calculations for $p \geq 2$, we were unable to obtain a simple necessary condition on the minimal size of such $p$-resilient matrices.

-\begin{rmk} If we based our intuition about the minimal size of $p$-resilient matrices on Theorem \ref{thm:min_size} and on Proposition \ref{prop:B2p}, then we might conjecture a minimal size of $n \times (2pn+1)$ for $p$-resilient matrices $\bar{B}$. \end{rmk}
+\begin{remark} If we based our intuition about the minimal size of $p$-resilient matrices on Theorem \ref{thm:min_size} and on Proposition \ref{prop:B2p}, then we might conjecture a minimal size of $n \times (2pn+1)$ for $p$-resilient matrices $\bar{B}$. \end{remark}

 Such a conjecture holds for $2$-resilient matrices with a state dimension $n = 1$.
 Indeed, let us consider $\bar{B} = \big[b_1\ b_2\ b_3\ b_4\big]$.
 Without loss of generality, assume that $b_3$ and $b_4$ have a greater absolute value than $b_1$ and $b_2$.
 When losing control of the last two columns we form $B = \big[b_1\ b_2\big]$ and $C = \big[b_3\ b_4\big]$.
 Then, $F = BB^\top - CC^\top = b_1^2 + b_2^2 - b_3^2 - b_4^2 \leq 0$.
 Therefore, there are no 2-resilient matrices of size $1 \times 4$.
 The minimal size of a 2-resilient matrix for $n = 1$ is then $1 \times 5$, since $\big[1\ 1\ 1\ 1\ 1\big]$ is 2-resilient.